Should I Do It (album)

-Should I Do It is the twelfth studio album by American country music artist Tanya Tucker, released on June 29, 1981 by MCA Records.
+Should I Do It is the 12th studio album by American country music artist Tanya Tucker, released on June 29, 1981, by MCA Records.
 Two singles from the album, "Should I Do It," and "Rodeo Girls" peaked at 50 and 81 respectively on the Billboard Country Singles chart.
-The album overall peaked at #48 on the Top Country Albums chart.
+The album peaked at number 48 on the Top Country Albums chart.